 Members of the U.S. Congress and the Trump administration have expressed an intent to pass legislation or adopt executive orders to fundamentally change or repeal parts of the ACA.
 While Congress has not passed repeal legislation to date, the Tax Cuts and Jobs Act, or TCJA, repealed, effective January 1, 2019, the tax-based shared responsibility payment imposed by the ACA on certain individuals who fail to maintain qualifying health coverage for all or part of a year that is commonly referred to as the "individual mandate."
 On December 14, 2018, a federal district court in Texas ruled the individual mandate is a critical and inseverable feature of the ACA, and therefore, because it was repealed as part of the TCJA, the remaining provisions of the ACA are invalid as well.
 The Trump Administration and CMS have both stated that the ruling will have no immediate effect, and on December 18, 2019, the Fifth Circuit U.S. Court of Appeals held that the individual mandate is unconstitutional, and remanded the case to the lower court to reconsider its earlier invalidation of the full ACA.
-On March 2, 2020, the United States Supreme Court granted the petitions for writs of certiorari to review this case, and held oral arguments in November 2020, although it is uncertain when a decision will be affected by the results of the U.S. general election in November 2020 and how such efforts will impact the ACA and our business.
-Litigation and legislation over the ACA are likely to continue, with unpredictable and uncertain results.
-We will continue to evaluate the effect that the ACA and its possible repeal and replacement has on our business.
+On March 2, 2020, the United States Supreme Court granted the petitions for writs of certiorari to review this case, and held oral arguments in November 2020, although it is uncertain when a decision will be made or how the United States Supreme Court will rule.
+It is unclear how such litigation and other efforts to repeal and replace the ACA and its possible repeal and replacement has on our business.
 Complying with any new legislation or reversing changes implemented under the ACA could be time-intensive and expensive, resulting in a material adverse effect on our business.